Alfatiha/alx-system_engineering-devops/README.md

-Display the contents list of your current directory
+script that switches the current user to the user betty